1. Measuring the User Experience: The HEART Framework

 2. Behavioral Metrics That Uncover Friction

-Understanding how users behave is critical for identifying usability issues and optimization opportunities.
+Understanding how users actually behave is how you find usability issues and optimization opportunities.

 Conversion Metrics

-Micro-Conversions: Small steps like adding a product to a cart
+Micro-conversions: Small steps like adding a product to cart

 Navigation Behavior

-Search vs. Navigation usage to assess how easily users find what they need
+Search vs. navigation usage shows how easily users find what they need

-Rage clicks or taps, where users repeatedly click out of frustration
+Rage clicks or taps, where users repeatedly click out of frustration, signal problems

 Drop-Off Points

-Funnel abandonment rate at key stages such as onboarding or checkout
+Funnel abandonment rate at key stages like onboarding or checkout

 3. Operational KPIs for Design Teams

-Beyond the product experience, design teams should measure how effectively they operate.
+Beyond product experience, design teams should measure how effectively they operate.

 Design Efficiency

-Number of iterations needed before a feature is finalized
+Number of iterations before a feature is finalized

 Design Consistency

-Component reuse rate: Tracks how often design system components are used
+Component reuse rate: How often design system components get used

-Style guide adherence: Measures how closely designs follow brand and system standards
+Style guide adherence: How closely designs follow brand and system standards

 Collaboration Health